Venezuela transition should be reached ‘quickly’, UK minister says

 Speaking to reporters on Saturday, the US president said Mr Maduro and his wife, Cilia Flores, had been flown out of Caracas and indicted on “narco-terrorism” charges in New York, where he was taken into custody.

-The US will “run” the country until “a safe, proper and judicious transition” transfer of power can take place, Mr Trump said, without giving a timeline.
+The US will “run” the country until “a safe, proper and judicious transition” transfer of power can take place, Mr Trump said.

 He also revealed his plans to exploit the leadership vacuum to “fix” the nation’s oil infrastructure, and sell “large amounts” of the fuel to other nations.